QC_PM-Logos-03.png

 Crazy eight brainstorming session.
 (8 sketches in 5 minutes, 40 seconds per sketch)

-Example 1: Regulatory Compliant Inspections
+Case Study 1: Regulatory Compliant Inspections

 Problem 1: